joomkit/thereikirhythm-gatsby-starter-netlify-cms/src/pages/about/index.md

 path: /about
 title: Your healing, your way.
 ---
 *I offer the following healing treatments and would be happy to personalise these for your specific needs.
-I offer a free, 20 minute consultation to ensure you get your healing, your way.*
+I offer a free, 20 minute consultation to ensure you get your healing, your way..*

 * Reiki Tenohira (hands on healing).
 This is currently not being offered, due to the effects of Covid -19.
 * Distant Reiki healing.